CARTAvis/carta-archived/README.md

 `Fix Bug`:
 Except some special cases, such as modifying documents, changing build scripts, low/no-risk fixes, otherwise you need to commit your bug fixes in Hotfix branch or the original feature branch, then make a pull request to do code review.

-Introduction to build and use Desktop ver. of CARTA Viewer on CentOS 6, 7 and Ubuntu 14.04~16.04
+Introduction to build, run and deploy Desktop ver. of CARTA Viewer on Mac and Linux
 =======

-Tested OS: CentOS 7.3.1611, Ubuntu 16.04.

-Will fail: CentOS 6.x, since some scripts do not detect CentOS 6 well and also need install c++11 compatible compilers, will fix soon.
+Development platform:
+1. CentOS 7 (7.3.1611 tested)
+2. Ubuntu 14.04 (not tested yet with this guide)
+3. Ubuntu 16.04
+4. Mac 10.11, 10.12

+Supported deployment platform:
+1. CentOS 6, 7
+2. Ubuntu (not official)
+3. Mac: OS X El Capitan (10.11), macOS Sierra (10.12)

-Tested g++ compiler: 4.8.5, 5.4 (used by Ubuntu 16.04 but need change CARTA code to be compatiable with, already done in this commit,  https://github.com/CARTAvis/carta/commit/c6ed6c9f0d5a97433c98415a878323eb770dcfe3 ).
+Tested g++ compiler: 4.8.5, 5.4 (used by Ubuntu 16.04).

 CARTA can be built by Qt 5.3, 5.4, 5.5, 5.6 (not tested), 5.7.

 # Steps before building CARTA

-## Install basic build tools
+## Step1 - Install basic build tools

 Paste the the following script part into your terminal to install.
 Ignore this step if you already have compatible version of them but you need modify some path by yourself.